antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>
 .. sectionauthor:: Raymond Hettinger <python@rcn.com>

-.. versionadded:: 2.1

 (If you are already familiar with the basic concepts of testing, you might want to skip to :ref:`the list of assert methods <assert-methods>`.)

-The Python unit testing framework, sometimes referred to as "PyUnit," is a Python language version of JUnit, by Kent Beck and Erich Gamma.
-JUnit is, in turn, a Java version of Kent's Smalltalk testing framework.
-Each is the de facto standard unit testing framework for its respective language.

-:mod:`unittest` supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.
-The :mod:`unittest` module provides classes that make it easy to support these qualities for a set of tests.
+The :mod:`unittest` unit testing framework was originally inspired by JUnit and has a similar flavor as major unit testing frameworks in other languages.
+It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.

-To achieve this, :mod:`unittest` supports some important concepts:
+To achieve this, :mod:`unittest` supports some important concepts in an object-oriented way:

 test fixture
    A :dfn:`test fixture` represents the preparation needed to perform one or more